hausgold/pdfgen/README.md

 ## Getting started

-The first and only preparation step is the installation the pdfgen utility.
+The first and only preparation step is the installation of the pdfgen utility.
 Open up your favorite terminal emulator and paste the following command:

 ```bash